ingazhur/ingarobotics-react/src/content/projects.md

+### Segment Any PCB [in progress]
+This project is my exploration of Meta's recent [Segment Anything Model](https://segment-anything.com/), which surprisingly, isolated very unique electrical components.
+I wanted to build a system that would automatically compare a breadboard prototype to a reference circuit design to spot any bugs in assembly.
+Work in progress.
+tags: software,Python,computer vision,personal projects,ongoing projects,all projects
+img: SAM.png
+### EMG wristband [in progress]
+I was curious to explore how we can utilize real-time processing of EMG (electromyography = measuring muscle response and electrical activity) signals from the wrist and translate captured features into controls.
+Potential application could be replacing remote control of an electric skateboard or playing musical instruments.
+This project won Jacobs Innovation Spark grant for Spring 2023.
+tags: hardware,neurotech,firmware,C/C++,ESP32,ongoing projects,all projects
+img: EMG.png
 ### MIT Reality Hack 2023
 Team submission to a 3-day VR/AR hackathon at MIT as a part of the hardware track.
 We designed our own controller connecting to a Oculus headset via bluetooth.
 We wanted to make climbing the stairs more fun by incorporating hardware feedback (LEDs and vibration motors activated by a step count) and motivating videos embedded into the VR passthrough experience.
 I designed the step tracking system based on IMU sensor and barometer, plus firmware integration.
 This project won the "Hardware: Interfacing with the Human Body" track.
 [(Link to a Devpost for more details)](https://devpost.com/software/arcade-steps)